 In other words, investors must develop a property from the ground up, convert it into a new building with a new purpose, or substantially rehabilitate it (e.g., perform a gut renovation) within 30 months of buying the property.
 Each of these options requires access to both capital and construction expertise.

-Our track record includes approximately 50 real estate construction and development deals in both residential and commercial real estate across the US.
-Our real estate private equity team has been pursuing investments that follow these investment strategies these types of investments since 2012 with strong and steady results to show.
+Our track record includes approximately 50 real estate construction and development deals in both residential and commercial real estate across the U.S. Our real estate private equity team has been pursuing investments that follow these investment strategies since 2012 with strong and steady results to show.
 However, please note that past performance is not indicative of future results, and all securities include risk of loss.

 There are many investors who aren’t real estate developers, and who have no interest in becoming one.
 These investors still have the ability to invest realized capital gains into an appreciation-focused, tax-advantaged investment through the Fundrise Opportunity Fund.
-The Fundrise Opportunity Fund essentially offers the ease of a traditional passive investment, like a REIT, coupled with unprecedented capital gains tax incentives.
+The Fundrise Opportunity Fund essentially offers a combination of the ease of a traditional passive investment, like a REIT, with unprecedented capital gains tax incentives.

 In addition to our real estate private equity team, have a team of in-house accountants and tax experts, as well as major accounting firms devoted solely to helping structure the Fundrise Opportunity Fund as tax efficient as possible.

-The Opportunity Zone program offers a set of capital gains tax incentives that has the power to transform the real estate investment industry.
-Fundrise has a history of pairing adept investment strategies in areas that are now Opportunity Zone areas long before they were designated as Opportunity Zones.
-The new Fundrise Opportunity Fund enables us to pair our existing expertise and strategy with an investment vehicle that offers unprecedented capital gains tax incentives for long-term investors who diversify into real estate investments.
+The Opportunity Zone program offers a set of capital gains tax incentives that have the power to transform the real estate investment industry.
+Fundrise has a history of pairing adept investment strategies in areas now designated as Opportunity Zone areas long before the Opportunity Zone program.
+The new Fundrise Opportunity Fund enables us to pair our existing expertise and strategy with an investment vehicle that offers unprecedented capital gains tax incentives for long-term investors who want to diversify into real estate investments.